All “Nuclear Physics and Radioactivity” experiments

 In this report the radioactivity measurement of samples usually found in the environment was studied, using iSpector Digital (Intelligent Silicon Photomultiplier Tube with Digital MCA).
 After the energy calibration of the system based on LYSO crystal and the calibration verification and tuning with Potassium Chloride sample, the data analysis of the Pozzolana Sample Spectrum as well as the Background measurement was done.
 Furthermore, the test sample radiation was identified.

-Developement of a portable β-spectrometer for in situ measurements of Sr-90 and Y-90 using a plastic scintillator and a silicon photomultipler (SiPM).
+Development of a portable β-spectrometer for in situ measurements of Sr-90 and Y-90 using a plastic scintillator and a silicon photomultipler (SiPM).

 September 24th, 2021| |Beta Spectroscopy, CAEN Experiments, Nuclear Physics and Radioactivity, Nuclear Physics and Radioactivity